JasonMahdjoub/UPnPIGD_ARCHIVED/README.md

 	</project>
 	...
 ```
-When using UPnPIGD into Android, if you want to use UPnPIGD functions, please use this additionnal dependencies (minimum Java version is 11) :
+When using UPnPIGD into Android, please use this dependencies instead of the previous dependecy (minimum Java version is 11) :
 ```
 	...
     <dependency>